Sunday, February 24, 2008

 I've moved out East to D.C. and will be starting my Masters at the Pontifical John Paul II Institute for Studies on Marriage and Family.
 I would appreciate your prayers as I begin this new stage of my life.

 Saginaw Seminarians has a new writer, however, and will soon begin filling up this space with new and original posts.
 Enjoy.
-If you would like to continue reading work by me, you can visit my new blog, Unshakably Convinced.
-It will have similar content as you saw while I wrote for Seminarians.

 Thanks again for all your prayers and support,